sonicarchetype/TR909/README.md

 - 🧩 **Extensible**: Designed for future features like MIDI, Ableton Link, and more.
 - 🛠️ **Open Source**: Hackable, inspectable, and ready for your contributions.
 - 🎹 **Preset Library**: Comes with a collection of ready-to-use patterns and banks.
+- 🔍 **SEO Optimized**: Built-in metadata management for better discoverability on search engines and social media.

 ---